 Note: You may take this course in your first semester, if possible.

 - EXEC-GP 3190 Leadership Confronted

-Note: You must take this course in your final spring semester.
+Note: You must take this course in your first spring semester.

 Note: Students in the EMPA program may take up to two regular (non-EMPA) MPA school-wide core courses.
-Since Financial Management (CORE-GP 1021) is required for the EMPA program, only one additional school-wide core course may be taken toward the Executive program degree requirements.
-For your reference the remaining regular MPA school-wide core courses are listed below.
+Since Financial Decision-making and Management (similar to CORE-GP 1021) is required for the EMPA program, only one additional school-wide core course may be taken toward the Executive program degree requirements.
+For your reference, the remaining regular MPA school-wide core courses are listed below.

 - CORE-GP 1011 Statistical Methods for Public, Nonprofit, and Health Management

 Note: You must also register for a Lab section (CORE-GP 111).

 - CORE-GP 1018 Microeconomics for Public Management, Planning, and Public Analysis

 Note: You must also register for a Discussion section (CORE-GP 118).